chessanarchists/chessanarchists.github.io/content/puzzles.md

 # Puzzles

 Here we handcraft the most difficult chess puzzles you have ever seen, unsolvable to the average mind.
 Try your luck!

+Done with the puzzles?
+Try out the clicker game down below!